David Reynolds (author): Publishing

 Reynolds was Deputy Managing Director and Publishing Director (non-fiction) for Bloomsbury Publishing, co-founding the company with Chief Executive Nigel Newton, Liz Calder and Alan Wherry.
 Reynolds departed in 1999.

 Writing

 Reynolds's first book, Swan River (2001), was shortlisted for the PEN/Ackerley Prize for Autobiography.
+His second and third books were Slow Road to Brownsville (2014) and Slow Road to San Francisco (2020).
+His fourth book is a work of crime fiction, The Lady in the Park (2025).

 Personal life

-Reynolds is married and has three daughters.
+Reynolds is married and has three daughters and six grandchildren.
 He lives in London.